Brutus Beefcake: Later career (2000–2015)

 In May 2000, Beefcake wrestled for the Extreme Wrestling Federation, in a match against Rex Diamond.
 On June 30, 2000, he lost to The Barbarian in a hardcore match for i-Generation Superstars of Wrestling in Australia.
 After retiring, Leslie became part of the Christian wrestling group, World Impact Wrestling.
 He also started a wrestling school.
 He made an appearance at Pro Wrestling Syndicate's debut show in Garfield, New Jersey, on June 24, 2007.
 He has appeared at several Memphis wrestling shows, including the 2007 Ultimate Clash of the Legends.
 Leslie was a coach on Hulk Hogan's Celebrity Championship Wrestling.

 On January 26, 2008, Leslie was inducted into the XWF Hall of Fame by Jack Blaze.
 After it became the LPW Hall of Fame, Blaze honored Beefcake again, on March 26, 2010, in Wheeling, West Virginia.
 On July 24, 2009, Leslie competed in "Celebrity Boxing 10" in Philadelphia, losing in the first round to local competitive eater Bill "El Wingador" Simmons.
 He took part in the Hulkamania: Let The Battle Begin tour in late 2009, wrestling across Australia, including Perth and Sydney.

 On August 28, 2010, Beefcake wrestled for Dynamic Wrestling Alliance, based in Middletown, Ohio.
 On November 28, 2015, he participated in a match to be the #1 contender for the AML Title, which he lost.
 Being his last match to date, he quietly announced his retirement from professional wrestling.

 In June 2016, Beefcake made appearances in Montana for the Big Time Wrestling event.

-April 6, 2019, Leslie was inducted into the WWE Hall of Fame class of 2019 by Hulk Hogan; he later acknowledged that the induction ceremony was the last time he ever spoke to Hogan.
+On April 6, 2019, Leslie was inducted into the WWE Hall of Fame class of 2019 by Hulk Hogan; he later acknowledged that the induction ceremony was the last time he ever spoke to Hogan.
 He made his first appearance on Boca Raton Championship Wrestling in 2022 and later in 2023, Leslie became a commissioner for BRCW.

+Other media

+In 1994 Leslie had a recurring role on the action-adventure show Thunder in Paradise.
+In 1996 he played one of the Sumo Lab Assistant in the Christmas comedy film Santa with Muscles, he also an uncredited role in the 1997 film Body Armor.
+Leslie made multiple cameo appearance as one the jet skiers in the 1998 film McCinsey's Island, Bar Boy in The Ultimate Weapon.
+In 2000 he played Dr. Slade in an episode of Starhunter.

+His wrestling career was later the subject of the 44th episode (fifth season and fourth episode) of the Dark Side of the Ring.